Info for Spaf's grad students

 First, read through everything above, especially about what I expect from thesis students who have someone else as an advisor -- I expect all of that and more.

-I expect my advisees to know how to write well in English, carry on a reasonable discussion with others, to be willing to investigate ideas on their own, and to apply themselves to whatever topic they are working on.
-If that doesn't describe you, then there are many other faculty who are looking for Ph.D. students.
+I expect my advisees to know how to write well in English, carry on a reasonable discussion with others, be willing to investigate ideas on their own, and apply themselves to whatever topic they are working on.
+If that doesn't describe you, then many other faculty members are looking for Ph.D. students.

 Top